 - Receiving your inventory and storing it using smart inventory allocation tools

 - Picking, assembling, packing, and labelling orders

 - Maintaining relationships with shipping carriers and negotiating rates

-- Shipping out product from various locations close to your end customers
+- Shipping out products from various locations

 - Managing the reverse logistics process